enmasseio/distribus/README.md

 Distribus can be used to:

-- Send messages between peers
+- Send messages between individual peers
+- Publish/subscribe topics
 - Broadcast messages (not yet implemented)
-- Publish/subscribe topics (not yet implemented)

 ## Install